Major League Soccer attendance: MLS ranking among pro sports leagues by metro area

 The table below is sorted by MLS average attendance rank, and then by MLS average attendance.
 It only includes regular season numbers and only professional sports leagues in North America that have season averages of at least 10,000 spectators.
 Those leagues are NFL, MLB, MLS, CFL, NBA, NHL, UFL and NWSL.

-In 2023 and 2024, NWSL surpassed the season average of 10,000 spectators.
+In 2023, 2024 and 2025, NWSL surpassed the season average of 10,000 spectators.
 Six of its fourteen teams, which themselves drew more than 10,000 fans per game, have been included in this table.

-UFL also produced an average higher than 10,000 spectators for its 2024 season.
+UFL also produced an average higher than 10,000 spectators for its 2026 season.
 Two of its teams, which season averages of more than 10,000, have been added as well.

-College football teams, some of which outdraw some major professional teams are not listed below.
+College football teams, some of which outdraw several major professional teams, are not listed below.

-NFL, MLB, MLS, CFL, UFL, and NWSL attendances are for their 2024 regular seasons.
-NBA and NHL attendances are for their 2024–25 regular seasons.
+NFL, MLB, CFL, MLS and NWSL attendances are for their 2025 seasons.
+NBA and NHL attendances are for their 2025–26 regular seasons.
+Finally, UFL attendances are for its 2026 regular season.